Skip to contents

 How the distance_metrics_list is used

-To show how the distance_metrics_list is used, we’ll start by extending our distance_metrics_list beyond just the default options. metaSNF provides a Euclidean distance function that applies standard normalization first, sn_euclidean_distance() (a wrapper around SNFtool::standardNormalization + stats::dist).
-Here’s how we can create a custom distance_metrics_list that includes this metric for continuous and discrete variables.
+To show how the distance_metrics_list is used, we’ll start by extending our distance_metrics_list beyond just the default options. metasnf provides a Euclidean distance function that applies standard normalization first, sn_euclidean_distance() (a wrapper around SNFtool::standardNormalization + stats::dist).
+Here’s how we can create a custom distance_metrics_list that includes this metric for continuous and discrete features.

 my_distance_metrics <- generate_distance_metrics_list(